 “Most of the ancillaries on tickets purchased through agents are actually sold via the airline’s website,”Kristine Fernandez, TPConnects director of business development, recently told the Gulf News Journal.
 “That’s where the most detailed information is for options such as seats with extra legroom, lounge access or expedited boarding.
 Because agents—including online travel agents—don’t have easy access to this information, it is difficult for agents and online travel agents to help their customers to compare airline offerings beyond the basic schedule and fare.”

-This new technology will allow travel agents access to those ancillary options, and the ability to pass that information on to travelers.
+This new travel technology solution will allow travel agents access to those ancillary options, and the ability to pass that information on to travelers.

 “With TPConnects Aggregator platform, passengers will be able to receive up-to-the-minute flight availability, pricing and customer reviews using platforms like TPConnects with the NDC standard,” Fernandez said.